KatieStocker/WebScraper/README.md

 ## To run - open terminal from root folder and run:
 > python run_scripts.py

+### Note
+The [run_scripts.py](./run_scripts.py) file does contain a section of code to create the .env.local file automatically for you (which is what the application uses to retrieve the environment variables) - [this section of code](./run_scripts.py#L7) needs uncommenting (removal of the "#" on lines 7 and 8).

+To use the values you require, please make sure to change the values against the variables within the [relevant script](./create_env_script.sh#L10) before running the run_scripts file.

 # Usage Instructions
 ## Environment Variables
 You will need to create yourself a .env file in the root directory of this repository.
 Within this file, you will need to define/set the following values: